What is Match Day?

 - Medical school transcript

 Residents can submit many applications to different residency programs to maximize their chances of being accepted.
 However, the Association of American Medical Colleges (AAMC) warns that submitting too many applications represents a financial burden for many students without necessarily improving their outcomes.
-The AAMC offers a free tool that helps students calculate a reasonable number of applications.
+The AAMC offers a free toolthat helps students calculate the cost of residency applications.

 INTERVIEWS AND RANKED VOTING